joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6877194/2025/12/10/tottenham-slavia-prague-joe-hart/

 **Liverpool show defiance and unity without Salah at Inter.
 What happens next?**\
-`This was a victory that 'means a lot' to head coach Arne Slot given the pressure on the club following the events of the past few days`\
+`This was a victory that 'means a lot' to head coach Arne Slot, given the pressure on the club following the events of the past few days`\
 https://nytimes.com/athletic/6876348/2025/12/10/liverpool-inter-salah-slot/

 **Late Night Doesn’t Want to Sweat at the Airport**\